ImageMagick/Usage-Markdown/morphology/index.md

 #### Edges {#edges}

 The '`Edges`' kernel set, will match any pixel on a flat edge of a shape.
-It does not match pixels on a sharp ninety degree corner, though it will match a corner pixel on a octagonal shape.
+It does not match pixels on a sharp ninety degree corner, though it will match a corner pixel on an octagonal shape.

 [![\[IM Output\]](kernel_edges.gif)](kernel_edges.gif)